‘Goblin’ Special Episode: Gong Yoo Interested To Work With Lee Dong Wook Again

 Goblin: The Lonely and Great God concluded over a week ago, but the fever is far from over.
-As promised, the team aired special episodes over the weekend to show behind the scenes from the drama.
+As promised, the team aired special episodes over the weekend to show behind-the-scenes from the drama.
 This revealed a more detailed look into the work that went into creating one of the greatest Korean dramas produced in 2016.

 The special revealed that Gong Yoo and Lee Dong Wook were very much involved in creating their scenes.
 They came up with ideas by themselves in how to make the drama more engaging for the viewers.
 Most of the time, they were on point with their decisions, and the scenes often made it into the final cut.
 One such example is the part when the Goblin was feeling particularly over confident one day, and asked the Grim Reaper and Yu Deok Hwa if they wanted to go to the sauna.
 Gong Yoo raised his arms as he walked out of the scene, and without missing a beat, Lee Dong Wook followed suit.
 The final touch was when Yook Sung Jae matched the veteran actors’ action, and this made it into the scene.

 In the initial stages of the Goblin and the Grim Reaper’s relationship, the two were often seen one-upping each other showing with their powers.
 It turns out that both took inspiration from anime like Dragon Ball Z to make their showdown more amusing to watch.
-Dong Wook in particular is fond of watching retro anime, and was often on his tablet to get ideas for his scenes with Gong Yoo.
+Dong Wook in particular is fond of watching retro anime and was often on his tablet to get ideas for his scenes with Gong Yoo.

 Hahaahhahaah why I'm i laughing so hard _ Drama: Goblin????
 Episode: 5???? – Plot Dokkaebi (Gong Yoo) needs a human bride to end his immortal life.
 Meanwhile, the Angel of Death has amnesia.
 Somehow these two meet and live together.
 They see off those who have passed away and are now leaving this world. – #Goblin#GongYoo#KimGoEun#goeun#LeeDongWook#dongwook#YooInNa#YookSungJae#YookSungJae#sungjae#btob#JoWooJin#kimminjae#minjae#Kimsohyun#Sohyun#쓸쓸하고찬란하神도깨비#kdrama#koreandrama#kdramas#kdrama2016